domschoen/d2spa/README.md

 SPA using Scala.js connecting to a D2W WebObjects server.

 It uses:
+  - Communication Client <-> Server
+    - WebSocket
+    - Boopickle
+  - Client part
     - Scala.js
     - ScalaReact
     - Diode
+  - Server
+    - Akka

 ## Current state
 Description above gives the goal of the project.
 Current state is far from that.
 It's a working SPA app but with limited features compare to the goal.